fregante/webext-permissions/readme.md

 If this distinction doesn't matter for you (for example if the protocol is always `https` and there are no subdomains), you can use `strictOrigins: false`, so that the requested permission will not be reported as _additional_.

-### selectAdditionalPermissions(permissions, options)
+### extractAdditionalPermissions(currentPermissions, options)

-Like `getAdditionalPermissions`, but instead of querying the current permissions, you can pass a [`Permissions`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions/Permissions) object.
+Like `queryAdditionalPermissions`, but instead of querying the current permissions, you can pass a [`Permissions`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions/Permissions) object.

+This function returns synchronously.

 #### permissions